What is Mega Glalie in Pokémon GO?

 Early Fight:

-- It immediately starts spamming fast Ice attacks
+- It immediately starts using fast Ice-type attacks

 - Your team takes damage quickly if you bring Dragons